Claude de Choiseul, Marquis of Francières: Biography

+to Crete to aid the Venetians during the Siege of Candia.

-He distinguished himself in the Battle of Seneffe against the Dutch Republic and later fought at the Battle of Ortenbach.
+He distinguished himself in the Battle of Seneffe (1674) against the Dutch Republic and later fought at the Battle of Ortenbach (1678).
+In 1684, he captured the city of Liège on behalf of the Elector of Cologne.
+He then went to serve in Germany with Marshal de Lorge until the peace in 1696.

 He was brigadier in 1667, Maréchal de camp in 1669, Lieutenant-general in 1676 and finally Marshal of France in 1693.

 On 5 May 1658 he married Catherine (died 17 October 1710), daughter of Gaston de Renty, baron of Landelles.
 He was buried in the church of the Order of Picpus (57, rue de Picpus).
 His remains were rediscovered in 1860 and reburied in the Père Lachaise Cemetery.